 In a bowl, whisk together the sesame paste, water, soy sauce, lemon juice, honey, grated ginger, garlic, and crushed red pepper flakes until smooth.

 Drain the cooked noodles and toss with the tahini sauce.
-Top with the chopped scallions and sesame seeds.
+Top with the sliced scallions and sesame seeds.

 Serve and enjoy!